jrs40492/britecore_app/README.md

 ### In what ways would you adapt your component so that it could be used in many different scenarios where a data table is required?

-- The DataTable component I built can handle any CSV file as long as the headers in the first row.
+- The DataTable component I built can handle any CSV file as long as there are headers in the first row.
 It will dynamically pull the headers out and allow you to set the name, visibility, order, data type, and filtering of each column individually.
 - Given more time, I'd like to expand on the data types and column options like allowing specific column widths and add e-mail, number, and address types.

 ### What is your favorite CSS property?
 Why?